 In 2016, Dareton had a total housing stock of 209 with the greater majority 88.5% (161) of the dwellings being a detached residential dwelling type structure.
-This suggests the need for increased housing diversity to make housing more affordable, as well as meet the needs of the town's diverse residents, especially the increasing older population and single person households.
+With minimal provision of multiple dwelling housing, such as provided on School Road, this suggests the need for increased housing diversity to make housing more affordable, as well as meet the needs of the town's diverse residents, especially the increasing older population and single person households.